ultimatemember/ultimatemember/readme.txt

   - Fixed: Upgrade process on websites where a hosting locks the frequent AJAX requests (added default JS throttle between requests)
   - Fixed: Getting page content of the GDPR privacy policies
   - Fixed: Password strength validation for Unicode symbols
+  - Fixed: Issue with apostrophe options in the multiselect/checkbox fields (#689)
+  - Fixed: Translation for Password field's label
+  - Fixed: Download Personal Data URL
+  - Fixed: Vulnerability with timestamp field on UM Forms

 * Tweaks: